-But somehow this gets all complicated for us, doesn’t it?
+This topic of finding your purpose gets all complicated, doesn’t it?
 Worrying what others will think, how to find what you love, how it all fits with making a living, and all that practical stuff.

-The article has some good hints and inspiration.
-They talk about a Japanese philosophy called “ikigai” which loosely translates as sense of purpose, or doing what you love, or following the call of your heart.
 The article contains some fruitful yet simple questions to ask yourself to help you find your purpose in life.
-I’ll provide some tips below too.
+I’ll provide some additional tips below too.

 A helpful excerpt from the article: